So you have started to plan your itinerary for your trip to Australia, but you have to make choices. Visiting Cairns or Brisbane is a common dilemma.

 If you’re lucky, you may even spot a cassowary.
 We went all the way to Cape Tribulation hoping to find one but got unlucky.
-Our friends drove down to Mission Beach and saw a family with a baby!
+But we saw one in Mission Beach (2 hours south of Cairns).

 Snorkelling is easier in Cairns than in Brisbane

 I love scuba diving from both Cairns or Brisbane.
 Cairns is reputed for the Great Barrier Reef.
 But there are also many amazing scuba diving spots accessible as a day trip from Brisbane, to see the beautiful grey nurse sharks in winter, the manta rays in summer, and often a few turtles on the way, for example.

 But for snorkelling, Cairns is a lot better than Brisbane.
 There are more opportunities to go snorkelling, and it’s their speciality.
 Many tourists go on their first snorkelling trip ever from Cairns.
 They accommodate trips for any level and bring people to shallow sites for a stunning experience.
 Trips go out daily.

 Responsible travel tip: When choosing a tour to the Great Barrier Reef, go with a “high standard tourism operators“.
 These operators are recognised by the Great Barrier Reef Marine Park Authority for maintaining a consistently high standard in the region with many ecological and social commitments.
 They have been independently certified by a certification program recognised by the Global Sustainable Tourism Council (GSTC).